Visitor Frequently Asked Questions

 If I do decide to join, what do I do next?

 We hold UU Orientation Classes for those visitors who want a more in depth understanding of Unitarian Universalism, of our Fellowship in particular, and wish to learn more about the membership process.
 It is recommended that anyone considering membership attend one of these classes in addition to getting to know our minister and attending a few services and events.
-Information on dates and sign ups for New Member Orientations can be obtained by contacting our Congregational Administrator at 858-755-9225 or email@example.com.
-Alternatively, you may make an appointment with Rev. Meghan to discuss membership.
+Information on dates and sign ups for New Member Orientations can be obtained by contacting our Congregational Administrator at 858-755-9225 or our Membership Coordinator at firstname.lastname@example.org.
+Alternatively, you may make an appointment with our minister to discuss membership.

 What if I’m not ready to join yet, but just want to visit for a while?